-Durness golf course is within walking distance from Balnakeil and is open to visitors all year round seven days a week from dawn till dusk.
+Golf - Durness golf course is within walking distance from Balnakeil and is open to visitors all year round seven days a week from dawn till dusk.
 Nine greens with eighteen different tees, this golf course, featured on a memorable Peter Alice program, has spectacular views over Balnakeil Bay and Cape Wrath.
 Not to be missed by golfing enthusiasts, visitors are welcome.
-Additionally, bine holes but you play twice off different tees so effectively it's 18 holes, 5555 yards, par 70.
-Standard fee £20.
+Nine holes but you play twice off different tees so effectively it's 18 holes, 5555 yards, par 70.

 Cape Wrath - Ferry & minibus May-Sept.
 The most north-westerly point on the Scottish mainland.
 Not the most northerly, that's Dunnet Head near Thurso, but certainly the most remote.
 There's no through road, so you take a little ferry from Keoldale (mile & a half south of Durness) across the Kyle of Durness. (£5; the boat can fit one or two bikes, but check ahead.)
 A minibus (£7) meets the ferry and lurches slowly along 11 miles of rough track, taking an hour to the Cape.
 There's the small "Ozone Cafe", a Stevenson lighthouse (still in use; you can't go in) and windswept cliffs with whirling seabirds.
 The minibus goes back after 50 mins.
 The whole Cape is an SSSI.
 It's also a military live-fire training range, and public access is closed when the range is in use, normally in spring and autumn M-Sat.
 To get in by land, leave the main road at Sarsgrum at the head of the Kyles, and walk along the west shore till you pick up the track.
 It's 18 miles each way, less when the tide is out and you can wade across the river.

 Faraid Head - Explore the beautiful sandy beaches and dunes of Faraid Head just west of Durness, with good views over Cape Wrath and lots of nesting seabirds on the cliffs and grey seals at the right time of year.This is the peninsula north of Durness.
 Follow the lane to Balnakeil craft village and past the church.
 The lane continues beside the beach but is often deep in blown sand, so follow it or the beach as conditions allow.
 Look for seals.
-It's two miles each way, see the description by walkhighlands.co.uk.
+It's two miles each way.
 Viking remains (including bodies) have been uncovered around here as the sands shift and blow.

 The Cape Wrath Trail - is a long-distance hiking trail of 200 miles from Fort William.
 It's unofficial, so it's not way-marked, with few facilities en route or definitive paths.
 It's often boggy underfoot and pelting with rain, so it's definitely hard-core.
 The northernmost section, from Sandwood Bay to the Cape, is along the west coast (e.g. not using the track, but the same military restrictions apply) and will take even a tough walker eight hours to cover the eight miles.
 Now think about getting back.

-The four Durness limestone lochs located on the North coast of Scotland, in the county of Sutherland which vary greatly in their character and size of trout and is the place to go for challenging trout angling in gin-clear limestone waters.
+Brown Trout Fishing - The four Durness limestone lochs located on the North coast of Scotland, in the county of Sutherland which vary greatly in their character and size of trout and is the place to go for challenging trout angling in gin-clear limestone waters.
 The lochs produce wild brown trout of unmatched quality.
 The Limestone Lochs of Durness Fishing on the lochs is now controlled by the Keoldale Sheep Stock Club and Rispond Estate.
-The fishing pressure seems to have increased in recent years, but these lochs are still well worth a visit.
-The Limestone Lochs of Durness Fishing on the lochs is now controlled by the Keoldale Sheep Stock Club and Rispond Estate.
-The fishing pressure seems to have increased in recent years, but these lochs are still well worth a visit.

-Balnakeil - one mile west of Durness by Loch Croispol, is a craft village on the site of a Cold War early warning station.
-Businesses here, usually open May-Oct, include Cocoa Mountain (surely the country's most northerly chocolate makers; they also have a base in Dornoch), Balnakeil Glass, and "The Wee Gallery" of paintings and wood sculpture.
+Balnakeil, one mile west of Durness by Loch Croispol, is a craft village on the site of a Cold War early warning station.
+Businesses here, include Cocoa Mountain (surely the country's most northerly chocolate makers), Balnakeil Glass, and "The Wee Gallery" of paintings and wood sculpture.
 Durness village has a coffee shop and a licensed restaurant, shops and a petrol station.
 It is possible to arrange a Tesco Click and Collect from the Tesco in Inverness, which will be delivered to Kinlochbervie Hotel, a 40 minute drive from Balnakeil.

-Highland Gathering - On the last Friday in July Durness hosts the Highland Gathering, where you watch traditional competitions such as tossing the caber and Highland dancing.
+Highland Gathering - On the last Friday in July, Durness hosts the Highland Gathering, where you watch traditional competitions such as tossing the caber and Highland dancing.
 Events are open to anyone who fancies a challenge.
 There are also less traditional events such as tug of war, tip the bucket and the pillow fight for those who want a laugh!
 The gathering is one of the most spectacular events held in this North West corner of Scotland.